kenmoini/jig/README.md

 Requires mail functionality, default provider is set to SendGrid - many other options such as SMTP are available.

+## What is Jig?

+Jig is the back-end service that allows workshop proctors to easily set up and provide seamless workshop student experiences.

+A Workshop Proctor will log into Jig and create an Event.
+That Event has all the needed student workshop details such as what Domain, Workshop ID, and Student User ID Numbers are auto-assigned and monitored as they progress through the workshops.Those 3 details (Domain, Workshop ID, pointing and numbering workshop participants with a User ID usually would take a substantial amount of time and cause a lot of confusion.

+Monitoring student activity is based on the front-end workshop curriculum, like that found at https://redhatgov.io - no special work is required on the curriculum authors or the workshop architects.

+## Why Jig?

+The name Jig came from well, wood jigs where one could take a template and an uncut medium, and punch in holes at the right places at the right angles with the right tools.
+So, Jig helps take the uncut curriculum, and punches in the bits with the right domain, workshop ID, and user ID...whatever, names are dumb.

 ## Functions

-- Provides metadata and operations around Red Hat workshops - info on workshops, deployment, procturing, etc
+- Provides metadata and operations around Red Hat workshops via a RESTful API - info on workshops, deployment, procturing, etc
 - Allows students to "log in" and access workshops assets without being assigned numbers or passing of complicated details - automatically configures workshop curriculum with just a Name, Email, and Workshop Event ID.
 - Gather metadata around student interactions on the workshop platform (which pages, time, etc) [on page load track UA, referer, page, time, user ID, etc]
-- Domain validation only allows panel user registration from redhat.com and polyglot.ventures
+- Domain validation only allows panel user registration from redhat.com and polyglot.ventures (found in the Validation Rule `app-src/app/Rules/IsAllowedDomain.php`)

 ## How to use